- Bachelor of Arts in Music

 - Music Major, Emphasis in Instrumental Performance

 - Music Major, Emphasis in Piano Pedagogy

-Carthage students are actively involved in music making and learning through participation in ensembles and workshops.
-Carthage offers five choral ensembles, two wind bands, a philharmonic orchestra, a jazz ensemble, and many other small ensemble experiences.
+Carthage students are actively involved in music-making and learning through participation in ensembles and workshops.
+Carthage offers five choral ensembles, two wind bands, a philharmonic orchestra, a jazz ensemble, a pep band, and many other small ensemble experiences.
 Carthage also presents yearly Main Stage musicals and operas, as well as music theatre and opera workshops.

 Learn from World-Class Performers

-Carthage offers the Bachelor of Arts in Music with emphases in music education, performance, and piano pedagogy, as well as a bachelor of arts with an emphasis in music theatre.
+Carthage offers a Bachelor of Arts in Music with emphases in music education, performance, and piano pedagogy, as well as a bachelor of arts with an emphasis in music theatre.
 Students interested in pursuing a music major or minor are required to audition for acceptance to the program.
-The College offers scholarships to music majors, minors and non-majors by audition.
-Those auditions will take place in Feb.
-Please look for the scholarship form on Oct.
-1, 2018.
+The College offers scholarships to music majors, minors, and non-majors by audition.
+Those auditions will take place in February.

 Click on any photo above to view larger; use arrows or arrow keys to navigate left and right.